Tag: web development

 speechSynthesis.speak(utterance);

-Using the correct language code ensures that the speech engine applies the appropriate phonetics and accent.
+Using the appropriate language code ensures the speech engine applies the correct phonetics and accents.

-⚠️ Gotcha: Not all devices support all languages.
-Test your application on multiple platforms to ensure compatibility.
+Warning: Not all devices support all languages.
+Test your app on multiple platforms to avoid surprises.

 // Create multiple utterances